BianKov/ncmceoptimisedforepsouponpublication/README.md

-# Optimisation of the non-centered minimum curvilinear embedding by logarithmic loss minimisation
+# Optimisation of ncMCE by logarithmic loss minimisation